Marketplace payments: The complete guide

 From a legal and technical point of view, the marketplace payment flow is very different from transactions that happen between a single vendor and a buyer.

-Payments are a crucial component of a marketplace business because:
+Most modern marketplaces, however, do process payments.
+Payments are a crucial component of most marketplace businesses because:

 These are all critical components of the core value proposition of a marketplace.
 Let's look at each in a bit more detail.